brandonsorensen/OSD-Applications/class-choice/README.md

 - On Windows, you must double click the `make_classchoice.py` file.
 If you do not see a file with the `.py` extension, look at the "Type" column in the file explorer.
 You want the one that says "Python file".
 - On macOS, you want to click the `make_classchoice` file with no extension.
 This will open a Terminal window.
+- Type the term ID for for the sections you want to create new sections for.